skmllns/ai_proj3/README.md

 RandomX.tsp are sample input files, with X sets of coordinates of points to be visited.

-main_tsp3.py is the main .py file.
+calcs.py contains the necessary calculations. main_tsp3.py is the main file.

 The visualization still needs work, as edges are not always removed once points are added.